sanchit-saini/HiCDOC/README.md

 plotCompartmentChanges(hic.experiment, chromosome = '3')
 ```

-View the overall distribution of concordances:
+Plot the overall distribution of concordances:

 ```r
 plotConcordanceDistribution(hic.experiment)
 ```

-View the result of the PCA on centroids of predicted compartments:
+Plot the result of the PCA on centroids of predicted compartments:

 ```r
 plotSelfInteractionRatios(hic.experiment, chromosome = '3')
 ```

-View the boxplots of self interaction ratios (differences between self
+Plot the boxplots of self interaction ratios (differences between self
 interactions and the median of other interactions) of each compartment:

 ```r